Difference Between Finance and Economics

 Let’s talk about the main responsibilities of an economist and finance professional.

-Even if it seems that an economist is mostly dealing with theoretical jargons, however, she also needs to analyse and interpret a huge sample of data.
-Let’s look at primary tasks of an economist –
+Even if it seems that an economist is mostly dealing with theoretical jargon, however, she also needs to analyze and interpret a huge sample of data.

 - An economist’s main work revolved around giving advice to the various stakeholders in regards to economics.

-- Once the forecasting is done, she needs to analyse and interpret the trends and come to a conclusion of how firm’s strategy needs to be changed (if at all).
+- Once the forecasting is done, she needs to analyze and interpret the trends and come to a conclusion of how a firm’s strategy needs to be changed (if at all).

-- Her duties also includes writing various technical and non-technical reports to send across to top management so that they can take proper actions toward changing product policies, sustainability of business and many such other factors.
+- Her duties also include writing various technical and non-technical reports to send across to top management so that they can take proper actions toward changing product policies, the sustainability of business and many such other factors.

-Now, finance profession is very diverse and as students can choose different professions and each profession would have different key tasks, it’s difficult to pinpoint only few primary tasks for all of them.
-So, we will give a brief overview of primary tasks of finance management professionals.
-The primary tasks may be different in case you choose to go in other financial domains.
+Now, the finance profession is very diverse and as students can choose different professions and each profession would have different key tasks, it’s difficult to pinpoint only a few primary tasks for all of them.
+So, we will give a brief overview of the primary tasks of financial management professionals.
+The primary tasks may be different in case you choose to go to other financial domains.

 Let’s talk about the primary tasks of financial management professionals –

 - Once the funds are arranged, it’s time to invest the money in the business.
-This is also a huge concern of finance management professional.
+This is also a huge concern about financial management professionals.
 They need to know exactly where to invest so that the business gets maximum ROI from the investment.

-In case of finance professionals, the work life balance varies from profession to profession.
-For example, if you are an investment banking professional, your work life balance will be none.
-You won’t get weekends to rest and to spend time with your families; even some days you need to spend overnight at office to meet the requirements of clients.
-On the other hand, if you’re an equity research analyst, you will achieve a good work life balance.
+In the case of finance professionals, the work-life balance varies from profession to profession.
+For example, if you are an investment banking professional, your work-life balance will be none.
+You won’t get weekends to rest and to spend time with your families; even some days you need to spend overnight at the office to meet the requirements of clients.
+On the other hand, if you’re an equity research analystEquity Research AnalystAn equity research analyst is a qualified professional who interprets financial information and trends of an organization or industry to provide recommendations, opinions, reports, and projections on the corporate stocks to facilitate equity trading., you will achieve a good work-life balance.
 And you will also get ample opportunities to spend your weekends with your inner circle and work pressure is usually much lesser than investment banking professionals.
-So the work life balance depends on which financial domain you pick as your profession.
+So the work-life balance depends on which financial domain you pick as your profession.
 See – Investment Banking Job

-According to the salary.com, an economist earns around US $121,357 per annum as an average salary.
+According to the salary.com, an economist earns around the US $121,357 per annum as an average salary.
 So you can understand that the pay is amazing.
-Let’s have a glance of the chart below to get an overall idea about the compensation of the economist.
+Let’s have a glance at the chart below to get an overall idea about the compensation of the economist.

-Let’s look at the compensation of finance management professionals.
+Let’s look at the compensation of financial management professionals.

-From the above chart it’s clear that finance management professional earns around US $84,800 per annum on an average.
-As it’s just revolving around one dimension of compensation, we will try to look at different aspect of it and that is experience wise compensation.
+From the above chart, it’s clear that finance management professional earns around the US $84,800 per annum on an average.
+As it’s just revolving around one dimension of compensation, we will try to look at different aspects of it and that is experience wise compensation.

 Let’s have a look.

-Finance and Economics can be very different in terms of career, skills, exit opportunities etc. A typical economics graduate needs to complete masters and PhD to get an excellent career opportunity.
+Finance and Economics can be very different in terms of career, skills, exit opportunities, etc. A typical economics graduate needs to complete a master’s and a Ph.D. to get an excellent career opportunity.
 However, finance graduates can complement their graduation by taking certification courses like CFA, FRM, PRM to boost their chances of climbing up the Finance career.
-There are somehow focused options in economics, however, in finance there are broad variety of choices to choose from.
+There are somehow focused options in economics, however, in finance, there is a broad variety of choices to choose from.

-So Opt the one that interest you the most!
+So Opt the one that interests you the most!